 Leica M10 vs Sony A5100

 The Leica M10 (Typ 3656) and the Sony Alpha A5100 are two digital cameras that were officially introduced, respectively, in January 2017 and August 2014.
-The M10 is a rangefinder-style mirrorless camera, while the A5100 is a mirrorless interchangeable lens camera.
+The M10 is a rangefinder-focusing mirrorless, while the A5100 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (M10) and an APS-C (A5100) sensor.
 The Leica has a resolution of 23.8 megapixels, whereas the Sony provides 24 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.